mwvgroup/Pitt-Google-Broker/broker/README.md

 # start the VM to trigger the startup script
 gcloud compute instances start "$instancename" --zone "$zone"
-# night-conductor will get the testid by parsing its own instance name
-# night-conductor shuts down automatically when broker startup is complete
+# the VM will shut itself down automatically when broker startup is complete

 #--- The broker will start ingesting the ZTF stream
 #    and storing/processing the data.